Master of Education

 The teaching methods used in all courses encourage interaction and discussion.
 This is in the belief that learning at postgraduate level is best when based on extensive student-teacher and student-student interaction.
 In addition, the curriculum and readings for all units in this course put students in touch with latest international theory, thinking and trends, in order to broaden and internationalise students' understandings.
 Participants are encouraged to apply these understandings to contemporary education issues in Singapore, and to use a research-oriented approach in pursuing their interests.
 All lecture sessions and supervision are conducted by the faculty members of the Graduate School of Education at UWA.

-Each unit/module has a 25-hour lecture/contact time which is compressed into a 4-day seminar starting at 9.00am each day.
-This 25-hour contact time is similar to the on-campus MEd programme in Perth.
-As the assessment for each unit is by coursework, students would need to submit their assignments about six weeks after the completion of each unit.
+As the assessment is by coursework, students need to submit their assignments about 6 weeks after the completion of each unit.

 This course will pave the way for you to move into various leadership positions within schools as well as in other educational organisations.